jdittrich/userNeedResearchBook/text/communicateResults.md

-Illustrations and photos in particular have another function aside of getting information across: They make the research and its findings more graspable, intuitive and »real« for your audience.
+Illustrations and photos in particular have another function aside of getting information across: They make the research and its findings more graspable, intuitive and “real” for your audience.
 Just like scenarios and quotes they enable to imagine how your research participants acted which in turn helps to develop empathy for them.
 Consider again our example from above in which an image and a text were compared.
 The photo does not only give some abstract information.
-It shows that you have been with actual participant or – in this case – did research on actual tools they use.
+It shows that you have been with actual participant or—in this case—did research on actual tools they use.

 When using photos, remember to protect the privacy of your participants.
 Only show photos of their workplaces or of themselves if they agreed to it.

-## Typical documents for reporting results (»Deliverables«)
+## Typical documents for reporting results (“Deliverables”)

 You can combine text, images diagrams and scenarios in several ways to communicate your message.
 Let’s look at some possibilities.